Nanny Taxes in Illinois

 To be considered a live-in employee, a household worker in Illinois must live at the home (place of employment) for at least five days a week, sleeping on the premises for four consecutive nights.

 Live-in employees are not entitled to overtime pay and don’t need to be paid for time spent sleeping, eating, or for personal entertainment if they are completely free from all duties.
-However, they must be paid for these time periods if they are interrupted to perform work.
+However, they must be paid for these periods if they are interrupted to perform work.

 Domestic Workers’ Bill of Rights